Comments: The technology is there, it is working all over the world!

-Dominion Virginia Power cancels Halifax solar test project
+Dominion Virginia Power has canceled its solar test project in Halifax County

 The proposed 4-megawatt project would have used new-technology batteries to store electricity produced from sunlight.
 But "the technology just wasn't there," company spokesman Jim Norvelle said, "and we decided to cancel."